openaicellular/oaic/docs/source/xapp_python.rst

     git checkout e2like-doc

-Once the command is complete, you should be able to access the ``ric-app-ml`` and ``srsRAN-e2-like`` folders.
+Once the command is complete, you should be able to access the ``ric-app-ml`` and ``srsRAN-e2-dev`` folders.

 Compiling E2-like srsRAN
 ~~~~~~~~~~~~~~~~~~~~~~~~

+For our purposes, we use a modified version of srsRAN which accepts our E2-like commands.
-Follow the steps to compile srsRAN E2-like:
+Follow the steps to compile the E2-like srsRAN:

 .. code-block:: rst

-    cd srsRAN-e2-like
+    cd srsRAN-e2-dev
     mkdir build
     export SRS=`realpath .`
     cd build